Lumbar vertebrae: First and fifth lumbar vertebrae

 The first lumbar vertebra is level with the anterior end of the ninth rib.
 This level is also called the important transpyloric plane, since the pylorus of the stomach is at this level.
-Other important structures are also located at this level, they include; fundus of the gall bladder, celiac trunk, superior mesenteric artery, termination of spinal cord, beginning of filum terminale, renal vessels, middle suprarenal arteries, and hila of kidneys.
+Other important structures are also located at this level.
+They include fundus of the gall bladder, celiac trunk, superior mesenteric artery, termination of spinal cord, beginning of filum terminale, renal vessels, middle suprarenal arteries, and hila of kidneys.

 The fifth lumbar vertebra is characterized by its body being much deeper in front than behind, which accords with the prominence of the sacrovertebral articulation; by the smaller size of its spinous process; by the wide interval between the inferior articular processes, and by the thickness of its transverse processes, which spring from the body as well as from the pedicles.

 The fifth lumbar vertebra is by far the most common site of spondylolysis and spondylolisthesis.

 Most individuals have five lumbar vertebrae, while some have four or six.
 Lumbar disorders that normally affect L5 will affect L4 or L6 in these latter individuals.

 Segmental movements

 The range of segmental movements in a single segment is difficult to measure clinically, not only because of variations between individuals, but also because it is age and sex dependent.
 Furthermore, flexion and extension in the lumbal spine is the product of a combination of rotation and translation in the sagittal plane between each vertebra.

-Ranges of segmental movements in the lumbar spine (White and Punjabi, 1990) are (in degrees):
+Ranges of segmental movements in the lumbar spine are (in degrees):